djmtype/astro-xenon/src/demo/about.md

 ├── package.json
 └── postcss.config.js
 ```
-Xenon is an opensource dark-favored theme for Astro that aims to excel in accessibility and performance.
+Xenon is an opensource theme for Astro that aims to excel in performance with accessibility in mind.

-Its color palette is loosely based upon the [Tomorrow Theme](https://github.com/chriskempson/tomorrow-theme) by Chris Kempson.

 Xenon contains a few other plugins from the community like [astro-imagetools](https://github.com/RafidMuhymin/astro-imagetools#readme) and [astro-icon](https://github.com/natemoo-re/astro-icon#readme).